noctera/BookshopManagementSystem/README.md

 This is an open-source Bookshop Management System, free to use for everyone.

 Functions:
--Add, modify, delete books records
+1. Add, modify, delete books records
--Add, modify, delete Customer
+2. Add, modify, delete Customer coming soon:
-coming soon:
--sell books and create a bill
+3. sell books and create a bill
--Gui interface
+4. Gui interface

 Everything stored in a Sqlite database